...

 • Credibility: Certain TLDs, like .com and .org, are generally perceived as more credible and well-established.
 This perception can indirectly influence SEO.
 It should be noted, however, that perceptions are changing as newer TLDs become more recognized.

-• Recall Factor: A catchy TLD can boost brand recognition and make it simpler for users to locate your website, particularly if your website name is less common.
+• Recall Factor: A catchy TLD can improve brand recognition and make it simpler for users to locate your website, particularly if your website name is less common.

 How do you choose the best TLD for your website?